arifulh/listeninghall.com/README.md

 http://www.listeninghall.com

-Share and listen to music together in realtime with others.
+Listening Hall is a single page web application that allows users to share and listen to music together in realtime.